condef5/ruby-workshop-I/Readme.md

 Maybe now you have an idea, this is the fibonacci sequence.

-Your task here will be to implement a class and `next` method:
+Your task here will be to implement a fibonacci sequence with objects:

 Example of code: